Hungary’s Orban holds talks with Xi during surprise Beijing visit, days after meeting Putin - KESQ

 Orban, who has been widely criticized in the West for his Russia-friendly positioning amid Moscow’s onslaught on Ukraine, posted a photo of his arrival at a Beijing airport with the caption “Peace mission 3.0” on social media platform X.

-Xi and Orban would discuss “issues of common concern,” China’s Foreign Ministry said Monday in its first statement on the previously unannounced visit.
-The two leaders began their meeting at the Diaoyutai State Guesthouse Monday morning, Chinese state media reported.
+Talks between the two leaders at the Diaoyutai State Guesthouse in Beijing focused on “in-depth communication” on the war in Ukraine, according to a readout published by Chinese state broadcaster CCTV.

-Orban’s visit comes a day ahead of the start of a NATO summit in Washington, where US President Joe Biden will host leaders from the bloc, which includes Hungary, and rally continued support for Ukraine’s defense.
+Orban’s previously unannounced visit comes a day before the start of a NATO summit in Washington, where US President Joe Biden will host leaders from the bloc, which includes Hungary, and rally continued support for Ukraine’s defense.
+Orban’s spokesperson on Monday said Washington would be the leader’s next stop after Beijing.

 China is also expected to be on the agenda of that gathering, as NATO leaders have become increasingly alarmed about what they say is its backing for Moscow’s war effort through the provision of dual-use goods and other economic and diplomatic support.

+During talks with Orban Monday, Xi reiterated Beijing’s call for a ceasefire in Ukraine, according to CCTV.

-Beijing has called for a ceasefire in Ukraine without first stipulating a withdrawal of Russian troops – a proposal seen by Western critics as positioned to help Russia consolidate illegal territorial gains.
+That longstanding call from Beijing has been criticized in the West as positioned to help Russia consolidate illegal territorial gains as it comes without first stipulating that Moscow’s troops withdraw from Ukrainian territory.

-Orban, who has long been Putin’s greatest ally in Europe, has also been campaigning for a ceasefire as opposed to military support for Ukraine.
+Orban, widely seen as Putin’s greatest ally in Europe, has also been campaigning for a ceasefire as opposed to military support for Ukraine.

 China is a “key power in creating the conditions for peace” in the war, Orban wrote in an X post Monday.
 “This is why I came to meet with President Xi in Beijing, just two months after his official visit to Budapest,” he added.

-It also comes amid ongoing concern – and deep divisions – about how and when the war in Ukraine will be resolved, nearly two and half years after Russia’s invasion.
+It also comes amid ongoing concern – and deep divisions – about how and when the war in Ukraine will be resolved, nearly two and half years after Russia’s full-scale invasion began.

 European Commission President Ursula von der Leyen was among European leaders to criticize Orban’s decision to travel to Moscow and meet with Putin last week – the first such visit from an EU leader since April 2022 – saying “appeasement will not stop” Putin.

-Note: This story has been updated with additional developments.
-CNN’s Isaac Yee and Hassan Tayier contributed reporting.